syskaseb/scoreboard/README.md

 ## Implementation Details

 - **In-Memory Storage:**
-  Matches are stored in a `LinkedHashMap` within the repository to preserve insertion order.
+  Matches are stored in a `HashMap` within the repository.
 A canonical key is generated from the team names (ignoring their order) to uniquely identify a match.

 - **Immutable Records:**